shopware/docs/guides/hosting/installation-updates/deployments/deployment-with-deployer.md

 # Deployment with Deployer

+{% hint style="danger" %} This document is outdated and only works up to version 6.3.* {% endhint %}

 ## Overview

 Automated deployments shouldn't be a pain and have several advantages, like lower failure rates and reproducible builds.
 Also, they increase overall productivity because actual testing can get more attention.